Gignoot/Ender-5-pro-Firmware-bugfix2.0.x/README.md

 Go to advanced menu , and all the way at the bottom select "Initialize EEPROM", and confirm.

-You are ready to go with the latest firware and options.
+You are ready to go with the latest firmware and options.

 Succes.